 12. Reward your team for a job well done

 It can be difficult to sustain a quality team.
 A leader will have to make time to praise employees for a job well done.
 When the project is finally complete, as a leader make sure you recognize the efforts of your team and celebrate the skills and high energy of your team.
 Your team will fight low morale when they feel rewarded and they will be motivated for the next challenge.

 Successful leaders will be able to meaningfully communicate with each other and with others.
 If you are not a good communicator you will probably scandalize in some way or the other.
 Develop your leadership skills to a good level by communicating with everyone on your team, setting up routine meetings with the team, and being direct, specific, and clear.

 14. Keep learning because you don’t know it all

 “Don’t be a know-it-all; be a learn-it-all.”
 Always be greedy for learning.
 This is one of the least important leadership qualities that we all usually consider.
 But the truth is that no one knows it all.
 Great leaders are lifelong learners.
-Learn from your co-workers, from other leaders in your company and anyone you come across. and you can always learn from other leaders within your company.
-When you do not know something, be willing to grab the right knowledge, be open to your team’s suggestion and make it a good learning process.
+Learn from your co-workers, from other leaders in your company, and from anyone you come across. and you can always learn from other leaders within your company.
+When you do not know something, be willing to grab the right knowledge, be open to your team’s suggestions,s and make it a good learning process.
 Read leadership articles and follow famous world leaders and gradually you will develop your own leadership style over time.

 15. Just do it

 The only way to really learn leadership is by doing it!
-Take charge in a proper way to handle your job, practice different ways of leading and follow the attributes of a good leader.
+Take charge in a proper way to handle your job, practice different ways of leading, and follow the attributes of a good leader.
 Focus inward on your leadership skills, get involved in leading groups, find ways to empower your team and carefully observe what is working for you.
 Deliberately practicing your leadership qualities will surely make you a great leader.